Large Interdisciplinary Researcher Project (Thematic Call)

 We require that you break down the project budget into the following cost types in your application:

-• Payroll and indirect costs, which relates to researcher time (including research fellowship positions and the project manager's position) at the research organisations participating in the project.
+- Payroll and indirect costs, which relates to researcher time (including research fellowship positions and the project manager's position) at the research organisations participating in the project.
 For doctoral scholarships, the support is limited to three full-time equivalents.
 For postdoctoral fellowships, the support is limited to a minimum of three years and a maximum of four years.
-See also the Regulations relating to terms of employment for positions such as postdoctoral fellow, research fellow, research assistant and specialist candidate (in Norwegian only).
+See our website about post-doctoral research fellowship positions and doctoral research fellowship positions.

 The item Procurement of R&D services cannot be used.